 Ever find yourself at the office feeling irritable, lethargic, or just plain lazy?
 Do you often blame it on a Monday or the mid-week blues?
 There could be something else driving decreased productivity..

-Many conditions and circumstances affect a persons mood and behavior.
-For example, studies have shown that rooms with high temperature can cause you to feel fatigued.
+Many conditions and circumstances affect a person’s mood and behavior.
+For example, studies have shown that rooms with high temperatures can cause you to feel fatigued.
 On the other hand, a room with a cooler temperature can help make you stay alert.
 Consumer behavior can also be conditioned.
 Advertising and marketing experts use specific colors, or sounds, to subliminally target consumers’ emotions.
 So what about air quality and it’s effects?

 Indoor air quality could be adversely affecting, not only your health, but your overall mood and cognitive function.

 A recent study conducted by The Harvard T. H. Chan School of Public Health’s Center for Health and the Global Environment, SUNY Upstate Medical University, and Syracuse University, found that there is a direct link between air quality and worker productivity.